 - Annual travel awards ($1,000/year) to present your research at national scientific conferences and lab supply awards ($600/year) to help support your research project.

-- Individualized academic advising by Biology Scholars Program staff
+- Individualized academic, personal and professional advising by Biology Scholars Program staff.

-- Personalized advising about graduate schools, the application process and assistance preparing applications
+- Personalized advising about graduate schools, the application process and assistance preparing graduate applications.

-- Pairing with a Berkeley faculty member other than your lab mentor who has signed on to mentor a MARC research scholar
+- The option of pairing with a Berkeley faculty member other than your lab mentor who has signed on to mentor a MARC research scholar.

 These are just some of the basic expectations.
 If you are selected, you will be given a more detailed list of expectations that you must agree to upon acceptance of an MARC Scholars position.